Software: PRAAT: doing phonetics by computer

 Additional material: the GLA web page.

 Additional material: Simulation script.

 Earlier version: Rutgers Optimality Archive 221, 1997/10/12 (incorrect!).

 Also appeared as: chapter 15 of Functional Phonology (1998).

-Nowadays we routinely check how the simulations behave if we use Harmonic Grammar instead of Optimality Theory.
+Since 2007 we have routinely checked how the simulations behave if we use Harmonic Grammar instead of Optimality Theory.
 The following paper describes a proof of the learning algorithm:

 Earlier version: Rutgers Optimality Archive 970, 2008/05/21.